writer/writer-framework/docs/docs/cloud-deploy.md

 **Options:**
 - `--api-key`: Writer API key for authentication.
 If not provided, you will be prompted to enter it.
-- `--env`: Environment variables to set in the deployed app.
+- `--env, -e`: Environment variables to set in the deployed app.
 Use the format `VAR=value`.
 Multiple environment variables can be specified by repeating the `--env` option.
+- `--verbose, -v`: Enable verbose output.

 **Example:**
 ```